-- In Docker Cloud, click the account menu at upper right and select Cloud settings.
+In Docker Cloud, click the account menu at the upper right and select Cloud settings.

 In the Service Providers section, click the plug icon next to Microsoft Azure.

 Provide your subscription ID and click Save.

 This grants Docker Cloud access to your Microsoft Azure account, and links the two accounts.
 Your Azure login credentials will automatically populate to Docker Cloud under Service Providers -> Microsoft Azure.

 Enable your Azure subscription for Docker Cloud

 Tip: If your Azure subscription is not enabled first, the swarm deployment will fail.
 The error will show up on your Azure portal -> resource groups -> ResourceGroupForYourSwarm -> deployments.